zengzmy/casa0018/Assessment/Report/README.md

-# How does Transfer learning deploy the model for training traffic sign pictures on Arduino?
+# How does transfer learning deploy the model for training traffic sign pictures on Arduino?

 Mengyun Zeng